Code-Institute-Submissions/edwardgurney-p4-news-site_SepResubb/README.md

 I found this resolution in the django documents: https://docs.djangoproject.com/en/4.0/ref/templates/builtins/#std:templatefilter-safe

 - The search bar wasn’t working properly because it didn’t recognise case sensitive user input.
 This meant that users adding something with capitals at the start it would not search properly.
-Adding an I before contains (icontains) stopped this problem from occurring becasue it is case insensitive.<br>
+Adding an I before contains (icontains) stopped this problem from occurring because it is case insensitive.<br>
 This was found in the search function django documentation: https://docs.djangoproject.com/en/4.0/topics/db/search/

 - Pagination was not working properly, Pagination was set to 6 in my HomeView class, but articles were disappearing off the page once they were past 6 and were not locatable.
 I googled how to paginate with google and found the following article: https://simpleisbetterthancomplex.com/tutorial/2016/08/03/how-to-paginate-with-django.html
-<br>I used some of the code here as a basis to fix the problem (which you can see is in my code), but had to make changes to suit the site.
+<br>I used some of the code here as a basis to fix the problem (which you can see is in my code), but had to make changes to suit the site, for example adding in classes and.
 I also added in some bootstrap code to make it more aesthetically pleasing.

-- Most liked chart wasn’t working.
-My model as a many to many wasn’t and integer so it was posting articles that had been liked but not in any coherent order.
+- The most liked chart wasn’t working.
+The reason for this I discovered is becasue my model as a many to many wasn’t an integer so it was posting articles that had been liked but not in any coherent order.
 Django documentation used was: <br>
 https://docs.djangoproject.com/en/4.0/topics/db/aggregation/<br>
 I used annotate to create an (temporary) upvotes counter and then was able to order it in descending order of the created upvotes count with order_by.